 - Ky Kiske from Guilty Gear.
 Prior to the events of the game, he's the commander who willingly risked his life to save people even if the situation seemed hopeless or even if the person to be saved was questionable.
 An in XX Ky continues to be a noble public servant as a high ranking police officer.
 In Overture, his popularity and charisma earns him the position of a king.

 - Samara in Mass Effect 2, even going so far as to give a Knight Errant (perhaps with a bit of Samurai) as the closest human equivalent to her order.
 Though she has a strong ruthless streak, and is absolutely unbending when it comes to her code.

-- Dragon Age: Inquisition has Warden-Constable Blackwall, who feels that part of being a Grey Warden is this trope.
+- Warden-Constable Blackwall, who feels that part of being a Grey Warden is to be this trope.
 Which is why he pretends to be Warden-Constable Blackwall to atone for his sins.